Where To Book Dinner For Your Terrible Boss

 Perfect For: Boss Who Says They’ll Eat Anything, But They Mean Only Salad

 You’ve been down this road before.
-Your boss always says she's down for whatever as long as it’s good, and every time she orders the chopped salad.
+Your boss always says she’s down for whatever as long as it’s good, and every time she orders the chopped salad.
 Save yourself the stress and just book Gracias Madre.
-While we’ll never endorse Mexican food without real meat or cheese, this gluten-free Instagram palace in Weho does a very decent salad.
+This gluten-free Instagram palace in Weho does a very decent salad.
 And those drinks?
 Always fantastic.

 Perfect For: Boss You Haven’t Seen In A Month

 If we lived in Malibu and could afford Nobu on a regular basis, you wouldn’t see much of us either.
-In a city where five-star sushi places are all but stacked on top of each other, Nobu Malibu is the undisputed king.
-World-class sushi, panoramic ocean views, and countless amounts of Kardashians.
+In a city where five-star sushi places are all but stacked on top of each other, Nobu Malibu is the undisputed king of splashy sushi experiences.
+World-class fish, panoramic ocean views, and countless amounts of Kardashians.

 Perfect For: Boss Who Wants To Eat “A Foodie Thing”